dgamboa/sherbal/README.md

 to go back two steps.

-Once you've got a working migration it is much easier to add a new migration then to edit an old one.
+Once you've got a working migration it is much easier to add a new migration than to edit an old one.
 If you've committed a migration to source control you should not modify it unless there is a really good reason.
 New migrations are easy to make just run `$ rails generate migration ...`

 Once you've got the title attribute in your links table, add `attr_accessors` until this works in your rails console: